 Do you have a child with an interest in electronics?
 Do you find small bits of wire hiding in your fuzzy house slippers on a regular basis?
 Are you intimately familiar with the smell of smoking ICs?
-Here are some of our family-tested, favorite resources for the electronically inclined explorer.
+Here are some of our family-tested, favorite resources for your electronically inclined explorer.

 1. Snap Circuits